zhengjie2002/tp/docs/UserGuide.md

 * `add --title Theft case --date 2024-01-15 --info Stolen wallet --victim John Doe --officer Officer Smith`
-* `add --info Burglary at 123 Main St --date 2024-02-20 --title Burglary case` Absolutely, Bronx — here’s the updated section with clear, practical examples added for both summary and verbose modes.
-You can paste this directly into your Markdown file:
+* `add --info Burglary at 123 Main St --date 2024-02-20 --title Burglary case`

 ---